Sorry, no events are available at Cork Racecourse at the moment.

 Premium Level Admission to 3rd floor of the grandstand.

 Premium Level tickets grant the ticket holder access to the third (top) floor of the grandstand which comprised of the Owners & Trainers bar.
 Ticket holders can avail of the best view in the house from the grandstand balcony overlooking the track, whilst there is a Tote facility and toilets on this floor also.

 Easily accessible via train as Mallow is on the main lines from Dublin to Cork & Limerick to Cork.
 Complimentary shuttle bus available for all meetings provides multiple collections prior to racing from the station and return drop off back to the station after racing.
 Exact time published on Cork Racecourse website and social media close to racedays.

 35 km north of Cork city.
 64 km south of Limerick city.
 Patrons coming from Cork city or Limerick (N20) go under the railway bridge at the roundabout in Mallow town.
 Patrons coming from Dublin or Waterford direction (N72 and N73) take the town park bypass to reach the roundabout.
-The racecourse is on the right out the Killarney road.
+The racecourse is on the left out the Killarney road.

 Premium Level Admission

 Admission, access to the premium level and a racecard

 A Delicious 4 course meal on the Premium level floor of the Grand Stand, your racecard and full bar and tote service to your table with a private balcony overlooking the track